-One of the important steps in the private equity transaction timeline is the Exclusivity Period and Final Due Diligence.
-During this period, the potential buyer asks for exclusivity from the bankers wherein the banker, after discussions with the seller, choose one of the buyers for an exclusive discussion and close the due diligence process.
+One of the most important steps in the private equity transaction timeline is the Exclusivity Period and Final Due Diligence.
+During this period, the potential buyers ask for exclusivity from the investment bankers.
+The bankers, after discussions with the seller, choose one of the buyers for an exclusive discussion and close out the due diligence process.

-The quality of earnings report is prepared by an independent third-party firm wherein analysis is done on the breakdown of revenue – such as product and service mix, geography mix, customer mix, etc. Various analysis of cost is also done to understand the current trend and future projections.
-Cost is measured such as fixed or variable cost, recurring or one-timer cost, etc. The objective is to assess the true quality of the business and accuracy of historical financials.
+The quality of earnings report is prepared by an independent third-party firm.
+Analysis is done on the breakdown of revenue – such as product and service mix, geographical mix, customer mix, etc. Various analyses of costs are also done to understand the current trend and future projections.
+Costs are recognized as fixed or variable costs, recurring or one-time costs, etc. The objective is to assess the true quality of the business and the accuracy of historical financials.

 The Share Purchase Agreement (SPA) or Asset Purchase Agreement (APA) are legal documents that record the terms and conditions between two companies that enter into an agreement for a merger, acquisition, divestiture, joint venture, or some sort of strategic alliance.
 It is a mutually binding contract between the buyer and seller and includes terms and conditions such as assets purchased, purchase consideration, representations and warranties, closing conditions, etc. The role of the investment banker in this part of the private equity transaction timeline is to make sure both parties reach a mutual accord and close the deal.

-Once the shareholder’s agreement is drafted, other contracts and annexures are also drafted to make part of the final agreement.
+Once the shareholders’ agreement is drafted, other contracts and annexures are also drafted to become part of the final agreement.